What you see: A moldy strawberry or two in a pack that otherwise looks fine.

 Other types of mold grow on strawberries too

-While Botrytis cinerea is the most common strawberry mold, other molds can also cause the heart-shaped fruits to rot and go fluffy.
+While Botrytis cinerea is the most common strawberry mold, other molds can also cause the heart-shaped fruits to rot and develop decay fluff or a dusty powder.
 Whatever the invader is, the fruit won’t taste good and could also be hosting some bacteria, so you definitely don’t want to eat it.

 But as long as its fruity neighbors still look pristine, they should be fine to eat.
 For now.
 Eat them fast!

 - Exposure to the airborne mould Botrytis and its health effects.
 December 2009.
 Annals of agricultural and environmental medicine: AAEM 16(2):183-96.
 Claudia Juergensen and Anne Mette Madsen (National Research Centre for the Working Environment).

 - Postharvest Disease of Selected Commodities.
 Noel F. Sommer, Robert J. Fortlage, Donald C. Edwards.
 Chapter 18 of Postharvest Technology of Horticultural Crops.
 2002.
 Editor: Adel A. Kader.
 University of California Division of Agriculture and Natural Resources.